Daviddip1/Daviddip1/README.md

 # Hi there, I'm Davyd Pylypchuk! 👋

-### Lead Mining Engineer | PhD Candidate | Data Analytics Enthusiast
+### Head of Data & Risk @ AgriLumen | PhD Researcher in Stochastic Modeling | Data Analyst

-I am a professional engineer with over 4 years of experience in the mining industry, currently bridging the gap between heavy industry operations and modern Data Analytics.
-My focus is on leveraging data to optimize complex processes and decision-making.

-- ⚒️ **Expertise:** Mining engineering, stochastic optimization (my PhD dissertation topic).
+I am the Head of Data & Risk at AgriLumen, where we are currently developing the MVP-2 of our SaaS platform for agricultural risk management.

+My background is rooted in deep technical engineering and mathematics.
+With 4 years of professional experience in complex industrial planning and resource optimization, I am also pursuing a PhD focused on stochastic modeling.
+I specialize in bridging the gap between heavy mathematical algorithms, data analytics, and scalable business solutions.

+- 📈 **Current Focus:** Building predictive risk models and financial algorithms for AgriLumen.
-- 📊 **Data Stack:** SQL (SQLite/PostgreSQL), Python (Pandas), GitHub.
+- 🛠️ **Tech Stack:** Python (Pandas, Seaborn), SQL (SQLite/PostgreSQL), Power BI, VBA.
-- 🎯 **Goal:** Implementing Data Science to optimize extraction and production processes.
+- 🧠 **Expertise:** Data Analytics, Stochastic Modeling, Complex Process Optimization.

-## 📈 Featured Projects
+## 📊 Featured Projects

 ### [Football Coaches Demographics Analysis (SQL)](https://github.com/Daviddip1/football-coaches-sql-analysis)
 *Exploratory Data Analysis (EDA) of a coaching dataset.
 Focus on data cleaning, age demographics, and national representation using complex SQL queries.*

 ### [FIFA/FC Players Potential Analysis (SQL + Python)](https://github.com/Daviddip1/fifa-data-analysis)
-*Пошук та візуалізація найбільш перспективних молодих талантів. Використано SQL для розрахунку метрики росту та Seaborn для побудови аналітичних звітів.*
+*Identification and visualization of the most promising young talents.
+Utilized SQL for growth metric calculations and Pandas/Seaborn for analytical reporting.*

 ---

 ## 📫 Connect with me: